jovrtn/botkit-storage-mongoose/README.md

-# botkit-storage-mongo
+# botkit-storage-mongoose

-A Mongo storage module for Botkit.
+A MongoDB/Mongoose storage module for Botkit.

 ## Usage

-Just require `botkit-storage-mongo` and pass it a config with a `mongoUri` option.
+Just require `botkit-storage-mongoose` and pass it a config with a `mongoUri` option.
 Then pass the returned storage when creating your Botkit controller.
 Botkit will do the rest.

 Make sure everything you store has an `id` property, that's what you'll use to look it up later.

 ```
 var Botkit = require('botkit'),
-    firebaseStorage = require('botkit-storage-mongo')({mongoUri: '...'}),
+    mongodbStorage = require('botkit-storage-mongoose')({mongoUri: '...'}),
     controller = Botkit.slackbot({
-        storage: firebaseStorage
+        storage: mongodbStorage
     });
 ```